RobinSizemore/100DayPythonBootcampCollection/readme.md

 ## 100 Days of Code: Python Pro Bootcamp Repo

 Now that we're not just using replit, I'm keeping a single repo for the [100 days of code Python bootcamp](https://www.udemy.com/course/100-days-of-code) that I'm taking at [Udemy](https://www.udemy.com/).
+Note that "days" aren't really days - she has the course broken out that way, but I tend to do two or three per day as an experienced programmer just learning Python and making sure I have a grasp on the fundamentals of it.

 Here are links to each day's lesson/project.